Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 India

 Legal to use, illegal to sell.
-In September 2019, the Indian central government banned sales of vaping products.
+In September 2019, the Indian central government banned the sale of vaping products.
 The government, well aware that 100 million Indians smoke and that tobacco kills nearly a million people a year, did not make any moves to reduce access to cigarettes.
 Not coincidentally, the Indian government owns a large share of the country’s largest tobacco company

 Iran

-Believed legal to use, illegal to sell
+Believed to be illegal to use, illegal to sell

 Jamaica